Isogeny graphs with maximal real multiplication: Endomorphism ring computation - a depth-first algorithm

-In this Section, we give a complexity analysis of Algorithms~\ref{LocallyMaximal} and~\ref{LocallyMaximal2} and compare its performance to that of the Eisentr\"ager-Lauter algorithm for computing the endomorphism ring locally at $\ell$, for small $\ell$.
+In this Section, we give a complexity analysis of Algorithms~\ref{LocallyMaximal} and~\ref{LocallyMaximal2} and compare their performance to that of the Eisentr\"ager-Lauter algorithm for computing the endomorphism ring locally at $\ell$, for small $\ell$.
 If $\ell$ is large, one should use Bisson's algorithm~\cite{BissonGenus2}.
 Computing a bound on $\ell$ for which one should switch between the two algorithms and a full complexity analysis of the algorithm for determining the endomorphism ring completely is beyond the scope of this paper.
-For completitude, we give a brief description of the Eisentr\"ager-Lauter algorithm~\cite{EisLau}.

-\textit{The Eisentr\"ager-Lauter algorithm} For a fixed order $\cO$ in the lattice of orders of $K$, the algorithm tests whether this order is contained in $\End(J)$.
-This is done by computing a $\Z$-basis for the order and checking whether the elements of this basis are endomorphisms of $J$ or not.
-In order to test if $\alpha \in \cO$ is an endomorphism, we write
+\paragraph{The Eisentr\"ager-Lauter algorithm} For completeness, we briefly recall the Eisentr\"ager-Lauter algorithm~\cite{EisLau}.
+For a fixed order $\cO$ in the lattice of orders of $K$, the algorithm tests whether $\cO\subset\End(J)$.
+This is done by computing a $\Z$-basis of \cO\ and checking whether its elements are endomorphisms of $J$ or not.
+In order to test if $\alpha \in \cO$ is an endomorphism, we write with $a_i$ integers whose greatest common divisor is coprime to $N$ ($N$ is the smallest integer such that $N\alpha \in \Z[\pi]$).
+Using \cite[Prop.
+7]{EisLau}, we get $\alpha\in \End(J)$ if and only if $\sum_i a_i\pi^i$ acts as zero on the $N$-torsion.